ember-learn/ember-blog/source/2020-04-24-the-ember-times-issue-145.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
 Simple drag and drop in Ember Octane 🐺,
-Watch the new Ember Map video on the `{{fn}}` helper 📺, Ember Styleguide 4.0.0 Release 🔥,
+Watch the new Ember Map video on the `{{fn}}` helper 📺, Ember Styleguide 4.0.0 release 🔥,

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>